Your child's journey with the Coach House Day Nursery

 We do provide the option of pureed meals from 6 months before that time we ask for all feeds to be provided.

-All the under 2’s have a daily, diary sheet which has a record on sleeps, nappy change and feed times and parents can read and provide any additional daily information in these books.
+All the under 2’s have a daily diary sheet which is a record of sleeps, nappy change and feed times.
+Parents can read and provide any additional daily information in these books.

 We plan the day guided by the Early Years Foundation Stage as above, providing a high level of stimulating, fun, sensory activities, we encourage the babies to explore natural and man- made resources, we paint and play with gloop, we develop co- ordination skills like block building and using traditional nursery rhymes, simple action songs along with musical instruments to develop language skills.

 We have our own outside play area where the children can be in the fresh air for most of the day and we take the Nuthatches for pram walks to the farm, Hucklesbrook stream and out into the forest which they love.